qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

           This can be fixed by using :ref:`qgisfixgeometries` algorithm with two possible scenarios:

           1. *Fixing by structure repair method* - two parts will dissolve into MultiPolygon geometry with one part
-          2. *Fixing by linework repair method* - equal to symmetrical difference of two parts which results MultiPolygon geometry with one part (doughnut shape in this case)
+          2. *Fixing by linework repair method* - equal to symmetrical difference of two parts which results in MultiPolygon geometry with one part (doughnut shape in this case)

    * - | **Feature e**: LineString
        | **Feature f**: LineString